Vrushi007/school-ai.ui/docs/SessionPlanRenderer.md

 ## Overview

-The `SessionPlanRenderer` component is a utility module that handles the HTML generation for session plans in the LearnAI Educational Platform.
+The `SessionPlanRenderer` component is a utility module that handles the HTML generation for session plans in the VYON Educational Platform.

 ## Location